 PTSD is a psychological condition that involves significant distress about trauma memories including nightmares and flashbacks, high levels of hyper vigilance, concentration problems, irritability, and avoiding reminders of the trauma or numbing.
-The symptoms interfere with functioning in everyday life situations.
+The symptoms interfere with functioning in every day life situations.
+Trauma-specific treatment is usually necessary to resolve PTSD.